osamamuhammad3623/implemented-data-structures-and-algorithms/README.md

 Basic implementation of some Data Structures and Algorithms.

 # Binary tree implementation:
-Basic methods are implemented, such as inserting new ndoes, finding the max and the min nodes, searching for a node if it exists and showing all nodes in order.
+Basic methods are implemented, such as inserting new ndoes, finding the max and the min nodes, searching for a node if it exists, showing all nodes in order checking if a node has left or right children and showing the path from the root to a specific node !

 # Linked list implementaion:
 Basic methods are implemented, such as inserting new nodes in the beginning of the list, inserting in the back of the list, deleting nodes